 (Editor’s note: FakeSpot.com is a free website that will help you double check for any fake reviews.)

 Amazon told CBS News that it investigates all customer reports of unsolicited packages like those made by the Gallivans.
-If vendors or reviewers are found abusing the review system, Amazon will shut their accounts down.
+The company will shut down the accounts of vendors or reviewers found abusing the review system.